 The schools also want to see that you have a desire to change lives and have an unending curiosity for cultural exchange.
 You don’t need prior teaching experience, a degree in education, or even plans to become a teacher.

 The academic year begins in September and runs through July.
 If you can't get to China in September, we do have openings each month and can get you placed, based on availability.
-Note you'll be starting your teaching job in China during the academic year after school has begun.
+That also means you'll be starting your teaching job in China during the academic year after school has begun.